Can Puppies Eat Adult Dog Food? Fact Checked By Our Vet

 So we agree that puppy food is the best type to support your dog’s growth into the beautiful, healthy canine they should be.
 To help even further, here is a quick guide to what your pup should be eating by when.

 After a puppy has been weaned, from around 6 to 8 weeks old, you can start feeding your pup moistened dry puppy food.
 (1) Young puppies need to be fed quite often and will also relieve themselves often.
-Around 4 small feedings per day are necessary at this early stage.
+Around four small feedings per day are necessary at this early stage.

 PRO TIP: Puppies naturally have a bit of extra weight on them.
 This should start to subside around the 12-month mark.
 If they are still large and in charge after 6 months, you may need to consider smaller portions.

-After 6 months, you can start to lower the feeding amount to 2 times per day.
+After 6 months, you can start to lower the feeding amount to two times per day.
 You can follow the guidelines set out by your vet for adequate portions.
-Around the 9month mark, most dogs are ready to start the transition to eating adult food.
+Around the 9 month mark, most dogs are ready to start the transition to eating adult food.
 But this completely depends on your dog’s breed and stages of development.
 Some larger breeds take much longer to mature and therefore can’t start the adult food train until much later than small and medium dogs can.
 It’s all case by case.

 How To Transition Your Puppy To Adult Food

-To transition your puppy to adult dog food takes some time and patience.
+Transitioning your puppy to adult dog food takes some time and patience.
 Switching food brands, in general, is always a bit sensitive.
 It can cause stomach upset if you switch over cold turkey.